rsyncOSX/RsyncArguments/README.md

 This package is under development.

 This package is code for creating parameters to `rsync` in RsyncUI.
-The package is used in [RsyncUI version 2.1.0](https://github.com/rsyncOSX/RsyncUI_ver_2.1.0).
-To be released as part of RsyncUI later in 2024.
+The package is used in [Version 2.1.0 and later](https://github.com/rsyncOSX/RsyncUI).
+To be released as part of RsyncUI in September or October 2024.

 In RsyncUI there are three rsync commands: